-With this shift towards more integrated interactions, it makes sense that more businesses are looking to use a Digital Experience Platform (DXP) such as Elcom to manage their digital customer experience.
+With this shift towards more integrated interactions, it makes sense that more businesses are looking to use a Digital Customer Experience Platforms (DXP) such as Elcom to manage their digital customer experience.

 According to Gartner, a DXP is a collection of different technologies that work together to help organisations deliver consistent, reliable, and cohesive digital experience to their users at scale.